 If you haven’t been following along, much of my effort lately has been in developing tools.
-For you.
-Tools to help maximize your effort during job search.
-And they are all free.
+Available for you on my career downloads page.
+These are tools to help maximize your effort during job search.
+And most of them are free.

 This most recent series of tools has been about establishing a solid set of personal marketing materials.
 I call the whole set my Full Pitch™ series as I hope they help you hit the street with confidence.
 Confidence, a really good sense of who you are and what specific ways you can positively impact the people you’ll be meeting during job search.